tamc/excel_to_code/docs/Which_functions_are_implemented.md

 * TRIM -- Removes spaces from text - _R_
 * UPPER -- Converts text to uppercase
 * VALUE -- Converts a text argument to a number - _R_ _C_
+* UNICODE -- Return the codepoint of the first character of a string -- _R_

 ## External functions